jconkli07/HorseHeadProject/README.md

 We spent this time getting the motor working and figuring out the library that you have to use to control them (motor-->DCmotor).
 We got the motors moving off of input from the computers.

 ### Feb 1 - Feb 18
 We spent this time getting the potentiometers to control the movement of the servos.
-We had to write an algorithm to convert the range of potentiometer values to a motor throttle value (linked here).
+We had to write an algorithm to convert the range of potentiometer values to a motor throttle value [(linked here)](https://www.desmos.com/calculator/lihu1dxsw2).
+We also realized that to control the third motor we will need a 2nd metro express board so we wired a second board and motor driver to control it.
+.

 ---